 Each tire on a car wears at a slightly different rate.
 Scheduling a rotation to move the tires around every few months will help to equalize wear which can, in turn, extend the life of all your tires by several thousand miles.
 Most mechanics recommend rotating tires every 6,000 to 8,000 miles to promote uniform tire wear.

 Uneven wear can also indicate an alignment problem so most experts recommend having your alignment checked at least once a year.
 If your tires are wearing unevenly and your vehicle starts to shakes or pulls to one side, you should have your mechanic check for an alignment issue.

 - Tire Rotation

 - Tire Air Pressure Checks

 - Tire Pressure Monitoring System (TPMS) Repair & Service

-Our expert mechanics can help you choose the right tire type for your price point, driving habits, and most common driving conditions.
+Our expert mechanics can help you choose the right tire type for your price point and local driving conditions so you can be safe on the road.
 Right now we’re offering a free tire rotation with your next oil change, now through November 30th!
 Call us at (413)314-2280 to make an appointment or schedule an appointment online.